Bloodstain Pattern Analysis Expert Witness

 Yes, when appropriate.
 Depending on the scope and the available documentation, I can provide a written summary of findings, clearly stated limitations, and supporting rationale.
 If you need the review completed by a specific deadline, share the date up front so I can confirm timing and scope.

-Even though I am not knowledgeable in photography, this course allowed me to better understand taking photographs and their importance.
-The instructor is extremely knowledgeable and helpful in trying to help others have success.
-I would highly recommend this to anyone who uses photography in any type of crime scene work, especially if it is on a regular basis.
+The instructor is extremely knowledgeable and helpful in trying to help others succeed.
+I would highly recommend this training to anyone working in crime scene investigation.

 Scientific methodology for case review